hahnlab/CAGEE/docs/manual/cagee_manual.md

     ```

 Given the above input, CAGEE will estimate two values of $\sigma^2$: one for all rows with SAMPLETYPE `sample_label_1` and one for all rows with SAMPLETYPE either `sample_label_2` or `sample_label_3` (since these are both assigned to the same sample group on the command-line).
 If one instead wanted to estimate a separate value of $\sigma^2$ for sample_label_3, you would simply add a third argument (`--sample_group sample_label_3`).

+### Inferring a gamma curve as input

+Provide the `-k` parameter to use a discrete gamma model with a jointly optimized alpha shape parameter.
+Along with estimating a rate of evolution, CAGEE will estimate an alpha value representing a gamma curve that best reflects the values.
+The curve will be estimated from K distinct points on the curve, so a higher value of K should provide a greater accuracy but also take longer to run.

 ### Unbounded Brownian Motion